henryschoemer/project-aac-game-team-b_bugfix_team6/documentation/docs/requirements/use-case-descriptions.md

 ## Use Case 5: Player Chooses an Answer

-### User guesses an incorrect answer
+### User Chooses and Answer

 1. User is in a game session using their device
 2. User is prompted with a storyline containing a cloze pharse question
-3. User types or says a word that is an incorrect answer
+3. User chooses an answer choice
 4. User clicks the "Confirm" button
-5. User is notified that their answer was incorrect and is prompted to try again
+5. User is shown their story come to life
-6. User is prompted with the same storyline
+6. User is prompted with another sentence in the story